charlesxu90/phbuilder/README.md

 3. (Re)generate the topology using: <br /> `phbuilder gentopol -f input.pdb` <br /> Alternatively, you can set the `-auto` flag and run: <br /> `phbuilder gentopol -f input.pdb -auto` <br /> In this case, the initial lambda values will be guessed based on the system ph (optional flag for gentopol by default set to 7.0) together with the pKa specified in lambdagrouptypes.dat.

-4. Add a periodix box (if not already present) by e.g.: <br /> `gmx editconf -f phprocessed.pdb -o box.pdb -bt cubic -d 1.5`
+4. Add a periodix box (if not already present) by e.g. (see [gmx editconf](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-editconf.html)): <br /> `gmx editconf -f phprocessed.pdb -o box.pdb -bt cubic -d 1.5`

-5. Add solvent (if not already present) by e.g.: <br /> `gmx solvate -cp box.pdb -p topol.top -o solvated.pdb`
+5. Add solvent (if not already present) by e.g. (see [gmx solvate](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-solvate.html)): <br /> `gmx solvate -cp box.pdb -p topol.top -o solvated.pdb`

 6. Add the appropriate number of positive/negative ions and buffers to ensure a net-neutral system: <br /> `phbuilder neutralize -f solvated.pdb` <br /> Alternatively, if you want a specific ion concentration and/or a specific number of buffer particles , you could do: <br /> `phbuilder neutralize -f solvated.pdb -conc 0.15 -nbufs 20`